Skip to main content

 1) Zero-Trust Policy

-A zero-trust policy means that the IAM testing tools solution of a company constantly monitors and secures the identification and access points of its users.
-Earlier, companies used to function under the “once you’re in, you have access” policy.
-But zero-trust rules make sure that every employee is continually recognized and their access is managed.
+A zero-trust policy means that a company’s IAM testing tools solution constantly monitors and secures its users’ identification and access points.
+Earlier, companies functioned under the “once you’re in, you have access” policy.
+But zero-trust rules ensure that every employee is continually recognized and their access is managed.

 2) Secure Access

-IAM testing tools should ensure that it is verifying the identities of those who are logging in since identity-level security is crucial.
-This could include implementing MFA and adaptive authentication to be able to evaluate the context of the login attempt, including location, time, device, etc.
+IAM testing tools should verify the identities of those logging in since identity-level security is crucial.
+This could include implementing MFA and adaptive authentication to evaluate the context of the login attempt, including location, time, device, etc.

 3) Secured Privileged Accounts

 An access management system does not treat all accounts equally.
-A level of security and assistance can be offered to accounts with privileged access to sensitive information or specific tools to reflect their role as an organization’s gatekeeper.
+To reflect their role as an organization’s gatekeeper, a level of security and assistance can be offered to accounts with privileged access to sensitive information or specific tools.

 4) Central Identity Management

-Zero trust’s primary principle is having access to resources at the identity level.
+Zero trust’s primary principle is accessing resources at the identity level.
 Consequently, centralizing the management of such identities can make this process much easier.
 This can entail transferring users from other platforms or synchronizing your IAM testing tools with other user directories in your culture, such as a directory for human resources.

 5) Policy Based Control

-No more privileges than necessary should be granted to users; they should only be allowed permission to carry out their necessary tasks.
-Users should grant access to resources through an IAM deployment depending on their department, job role, or any other qualities that appear relevant.
-The centrally controlled identification solution can then use these policies to make sure that resources are secure.
+Users should not be granted more privileges than necessary; they should only be allowed permission to carry out their necessary tasks.
+Users should be granted access to resources through an IAM deployment depending on their department, job role, or other relevant qualities.
+The centrally controlled identification solution can then use these policies to secure resources.

 6) Training and Support

 IAM service providers offer training for administrators and users who will be most involved with the product.
-They frequently offer long term customer services for the health of your identity and access management tools installation and its users.
+They frequently offer long-term customer services to ensure the health of your identity and access management tools installation and its users.

 Useful link: Regulatory Compliance Made ‘Easier’ With IAM Solutions